Pet Guide Daily

 3. Emotional Expressions

 Dogs are one of the most lovable and loyal creatures that one can tame.
 The level of affection that dogs can show their owners is something rarely found in other domestic animals.
-Therefore, an owner’s actions and expressions can significantly impact their pet’s behaviour and mood.
+Therefore, an owner’s actions and expressions can significantly impact their pet’s behavior and mood.

 One of the earliest complaints of a puppy panting while sleeping or a generally high breathing rate is when they arrive at a new home.
 Experiencing anxiety in a new place is a common issue for humans and their pets.
 So it seems logical that a puppy may exert emotional stress in a new location in the form of fast breathing.